Megadeth: 1983–1985: Formation and Killing Is My Business

-In 1984, Megadeth recorded a three-song demo tape featuring Mustaine, Ellefson, and Rausch.
+In 1984, Megadeth recorded a three-song demo tape featuring Mustaine, Ellefson and Rauch.
 The demo tape, Last Rites, was released on March 9, 1984.
-It featured early versions of "Last Rites/Loved to Death", "The Skull Beneath the Skin", and "Mechanix", all of which appeared on the band's debut album.
+It featured early versions of "Last Rites/Loved to Death", "The Skull Beneath the Skin" and "Mechanix", all of which appeared on the band's debut album.

 The band was unable to find a compatible second guitarist.
-Kerry King of Slayer filled in on rhythm guitar for several shows in the San Francisco area in the spring of 1984.
-Afterwards, King went back to Slayer and Megadeth replaced Rausch with jazz fusion drummer Gar Samuelson; he officially joined Megadeth on October 24, 1984.
-Samuelson had previously been in the jazz band the New Yorkers with guitarist Chris Poland.
+King filled in on rhythm guitar for several shows in the San Francisco area in 1984, starting with the debut gig on February 17 at Ruthie's Inn in Berkeley, California, as well as a gig at The Keystone in Berkeley that April and would play five shows in total with the band.
+King went back to Slayer and Rauch was briefly replaced with Minnesota drummer Brett Frederickson, with whom Ellefson had previously played.
+Jazz fusion drummer Gar Samuelson joined the band in late 1984 and the band played a few gigs as a three piece band, with Samuelson officially joining Megadeth on October 24, 1984.
+Samuelson had previously been in the jazz band The New Yorkers with guitarist Chris Poland.
 After seeing Samuelson perform with Megadeth as a trio, Poland went backstage and suggested an impromptu audition as lead guitarist for the band; he joined Megadeth in December 1984.

 After considering several labels, Mustaine signed the band to Combat Records, a New York-based Independent record label that offered Megadeth the highest budget to record and tour.
 In 1985, Combat Records gave the band $8,000 to record and produce its debut album.
-After spending $4,000 of the budget on drugs, alcohol, and food, the band fired the original producer and finished the recording themselves.
+After spending $4,000 of the budget on drugs, alcohol and food, the band fired the original producer and finished the recording themselves.

 Despite its low-fidelity sound, Killing Is My Business... and Business Is Good! was relatively successful in underground metal circles and attracted major-label interest.
+The band was calling itself State Of The Art Speed Metal.
 Music writer Joel McIver praised its "blistering technicality" and stated that the album "raised the bar for the whole thrash metal scene, with guitarists forced to perform even more accurately and powerfully".
 The front cover marked the debut of band mascot Vic Rattlehead, who regularly appeared on subsequent album artwork.